-The following additional provisions are proposed to contribute to an appealing public realm, in accordance with Strategy BF6: Street scale:
+The following additional provisions are proposed to contribute to an appealing public realm, in accordance with Strategy BF8: Active Frontage:

-- Locate vehicle access at the rear or side of the lot where possible.
-If this is not possible, minimise the crossover width - · Position office and/or showroom uses at the front of the building - · Provide a dedicated and legible pedestrian access direct from the street - · Locate car parking, loading areas, truck queuing and parking, and outdoor storage areas within, to the side or to the rear of the building - Avoid front fences.
+- Locate vehicle access at the rear or side of the lot where possible and if not possible, minimise the crossover width - Position office and/or showroom uses at the front of the building - Provide a dedicated and legible pedestrian access direct from the street - Locate car parking, loading areas, truck queuing and parking, and outdoor storage areas within, to the side or to the rear of the building - Avoid front fences.
 Where this is not possible, ensure they are of good design quality, visually permeable, and softened by landscaping.